 Arvind: That is correct.
 And if you think about the human genome itself, we've got lots of viral like genome elements in our genome.

-Dr. Biology: Ah, you know, it's interesting because lately I've had a string of scientists who work in the world of microbes, right?
+Dr. Biology: Ah, you know, it's interesting because lately, I've had a string of scientists who work in the world of microbes, right?
 And this is filled with bacteria and viruses.
 And what's surfacing from those conversations is that we've missed or not discovered very much about these tiny organisms.
 In fact, we usually only talk about bacteria and viruses when they're doing bad things to plants and animals.
 But this isn't really the entire story.

 Arvind: No, that is correct.
 It isn't the entire story.
 And I think we as a society have looked at these elements from a completely different angle.
-And the angle we've primary looked at is from the angle that they cause disease.
+And the angle we've primarily looked at is from the angle that they cause disease.
 Because you know, disease is a problem in things that we dearly care about.
 And to be honest, if we think about viruses and the global planet, we start realizing they're probably the most abundant entity on the planet.
 And if there is so abundant, they shouldn't be all causing disease, right?
 And at some point some of them do.
 But what about the rest?
 The rest probably are extremely beneficial in our ecosystems.
-In the marine ecosystems, they're modulating population level of different marine organisms.
+In the marine ecosystems, they're modulating the population level of different marine organisms.

 Dr. Biology: Oh, controlling how many there are.

 Arvind: That is correct.
-And so to try and keep a balance in the system, in other systems, there are known to be actually beneficial because the either allow certain bacteria, for example, to survive an attack from another virus.
+And so to try and keep a balance in the system, in other systems, there are known to be actually beneficial because they either allow certain bacteria, for example, to survive an attack from another virus.
 So the viruses are actually friends of some of the bacteria and prevent them from getting infected by someone else.
 Isn't that kind of a cool concept?

 Dr. Biology: Right.

 Arvind: So there are all these elements of viruses or bacteria that have integrated into the chromosomes of these larger organisms and they have caught evolved with that.
-And in some cases those genetic elements are really beneficial to the survival of that host.
-Without that, some of the hosts wouldn't actually exist to be honest.
+And in some cases, those genetic elements are really beneficial to the survival of that host.
+Without that, some of the hosts wouldn't actually exist, to be honest.